LibrariansOfTum/LibrariansOfTum.github.io/_posts/2015-05-09-an-earnest-search.markdown

 >
 > --Evoon the Sage, Year 1260 of the Third Age

-I stayed up nearly the whole night, reading the strange and wondrous descriptions within.
-I barely noticed the passage of midnight, and leaving my desk, I fell into a deep, dreamless sleep.
+I read the strange and wondrous descriptions within for hours.
+I just barely noticed the passage of midnight, and leaving my desk, I fell into a deep, dreamless sleep.
 This morning I awoke to a knock on the door from my father, who had come down to help me move out.
 Just today I had a chance to write these thoughts into a form suitable for publication, but I must mull over many of the other things I have read before I place them here.

 If you have any works which mention the name "Tum," or come across any mention of *Omen Dictums*, please write to me.
 As I have indeed committed a crime, I must take some efforts to protect my identity.
 I may be reached at 'librariansoftum@mailinator.com'.
 I hope to have a more permanent channel for communications soon.